TrafficMaster Laminate Flooring Reviews: Is it Worth It?

 Does TrafficMaster Laminate Flooring Need an Underlayment (or Moisture Barrier)?

 Yes.
 All TrafficMaster laminate flooring products need an underlayment so moisture can’t come up from the subfloor (and what is subflooring?).
+This is even more critical if you’re using TrafficMaster laminate as a basement flooring option or in another room with a concrete subfloor.

 Fortunately, most underlayments are fairly inexpensive.
 There are even a few high-tech options available, like underlayments that turn your laminate (or LVP) into magnetic flooring that’s super easy to install.